Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-3Z1fgl80K0I.md

 ### Transcript

-> sure was the best part of my day yesterday what was yesterday monday what did i do i don't really remember yesterday i spoke to burke for a little bit that was nice
+> sure was the best part of my day yesterday what was yesterday monday what did I do I don't really remember yesterday I spoke to burke for a little bit that was nice